-The distribution of the Star Ratings based on July 2022 results is the following:
+The distribution of the Star Ratings based on July 2023 results is the following:

 Star Rating Number of Hospitals

-5 Stars 431 (13.81%)
+5 Stars 483 (10.4%)

-4 Stars 895 (28.68%)
+4 Stars 803 (17.3%)

-3 Stars 895 (28.68%)
+3 Stars 872 (18.7%)

-2 Stars 702 (22.49%)
+2 Stars 668 (14,4%)

-1 Star 198 (6.34%)
+1 Star 250 (5.
+4%)

-Because the Star Ratings are highly aggregated, the World's Best Hospital 2023 rankings for the USA do not merely take the Overall Star Rating into account to calculate the hospital guality metrics score.
+Because the Star Ratings are highly aggregated, the World's Best Hospital 2024 rankings for the USA do not merely take the Overall Star Rating into account to calculate the hospital quality metrics score.
 Instead, scores for each measure group were calculated using the approach described in the following.

 For the measure groups of Mortality, Safety of Care, and Readmissions the percentage of measures which are better than, no different to, and worse than the national average were calculated.
-We then constructed the hospital quality metrics scoring based on thresholds & conditions specific to each group (e.g. for the mortality group, facilities with 10% of their reported measures above the national average and less than 20% below the national average receive one point).
+We then constructed the hospital quality metrics scoring based on thresholds & conditions specific to each group (e.g. for the mortality group, facilities with 5% of their reported measures above the national average and less than 20% below the national average receive one point).
 For the groups of Timely and Effective care as well as Patient Satisfaction, percentiles on a national level for each metric within the measure groups were calculated.
 In the next step, the scores of each metric were compared to the national percentiles and points were assigned according to where they fall in the percentiles.

 Finally, we averaged the points of all measures within a measure group to build a single measure group score for each facility.
 The CMS group weighting was then applied to calculate the final CMS score.
-This ensures that the approach is comparable with CMS but allows for a more differentiated hospital guality metrics score than merely using an overall Star Rating.
-As a result, our calculation closely approximates the star rating distribution shown above.
-Furthermore, within our ranking over 70% of the hospitals awarded received a 4- and 5-star rating by the CMS.
+This ensures that the approach is comparable with CMS but allows for a more differentiated hospital quality metrics score than merely using an overall Star Rating